 It seems like forever since I’ve done a School with Squeaker post!
 Our tot-school this year has been incredibly informal and sporadic.
 I go off of her lead and her interests but I don’t have set activities or a schedule for her yet.
 This is based on her age.
 Yes, her attention span is increasing but she’s also 2.
 That’s not to say that I don’t do activities or crafts with her or that she doesn’t have access to materials.
 She does.
 I just haven’t planned it out exactly and again, I go by her interests.
 I want to keep it fun for her and I know she’s still absorbing all of the information, just that it happens in unplanned situations.
 And honestly, that’s how I want it to be.
-One of the things that she really enjoyed was a simple science activity that also turned into a sensory activity.
+One of the things that she really enjoyed was a simple science for toddlers activity that also turned into a sensory activity.
 I also managed to sneak colors and fine motor activities in so it was a win all around.

 I’m sure that we’ve all come to realize that vinegar + baking soda is always going to have some sort of reaction.
 I mean, that’s how many of us made our first homemade volcano or how some of us may opt to clear a clogged drain.